insure logo

 Higher-end trims often come with expensive features like luxury interiors or advanced infotainment systems, which make the vehicle more costly to replace.
 Performance trims with bigger engines may also carry higher premiums due to the added risk associated with faster driving.

-Average car insurance costs in Tennessee
+What drivers pay for car insurance in Tennessee

 Coverage levelAverage annual rateAverage monthly rate